 Let me explain,

-If you light a candle and then put it out 15 minutes later, a small ring will form in the middle.
-This seems harmless until you realize the next time you light the candle, and it only melts to that ring, causing a tunnel to begin forming.
+If you light a candle and put it out 15 minutes later, a small ring will form in the middle.
+This seems harmless until you realize the next time you light the candle, it only melts to that ring, causing a tunnel to begin forming.